 When a measurement is running (initiated by an MDF) the radiometer status information, which can be inspected by the SEND_HKD_DATA command (172), is automatically updated by the measurement process.
 But when an elementary control command is issued, the radiometer has to be in STANDBY mode and no measurement process is executed.
 In the case the radiometer is directly commanded by elementary control commands (in STANDBY mode), the DS_UPDATE_HKD command (184) needs to be executed BEFORE the SEND_HKD_DATA command.
-Otherwise the housekeeping data returned by SEND_HKD_DATA will not reflect the current data.
+Otherwise the housekeeping data returned by

+SEND_HKD_DATA will not reflect the current data.

+The server responds in the following way:

-Variable Name Туре # Bytes Description RetStat byte =0xFA (251): operation success =0xFB (252): no success
+Variable Name Туре # Bytes Description

+RetStat byte 1 =0xFA (251): operation success =0xFB (252): no success